 Then please view this speech by Greta Thunberg.
 Earlier when I asked you your opinion of her you said, among other things, “Greta hasn’t lived long enough to have knowledge of all the planet’s weather patterns.”
+And you have?
 What the fuck?

 Both the article and Thunberg’s speech are powerful.
 But they will not be viewed as such by anyone constitutionally incapable of facing the reality of our rapidly approaching extinction.
 To them I say, I am no longer disposed to humor bullshit.
 There is no more time to waste swallowing the insultingly erroneous, wishful-thinking-based capitalist swill blasted forth from the Trump administration and his propagandists.

 You also said, “I must find fulfillment in other ways.
 It has to be with my mind, my resolve, my decision to be productive somehow, and not be satisfied with limited time and place.”
 You are certainly capable of doing that.
 Your excellent writing skill and perceptive intelligence have always been a model I have looked up to and tried to emulate.
-We both started out—you the department chair, me a teacher—as conservative Republicans and I still consider myself conservative.
-But where we differ significantly is in intellectual freedom.
-I fear you have voluntarily subjugated yourself to the rigorous straight jacket of contemporary political conservatism and it hurts me to see you slip into claptrap mode, with thoughts and reasoning not your own, when politics or economics come up.
+We both started out — you were the department chair, I was lowly faculty — as conservative Republicans and I still consider myself somewhat conservative (but now definitely and defiantly anti-Republican).
+Where we differ significantly is on the concept of intellectual freedom.
+I fear you have voluntarily subjugated yourself to the rigorous straight jacket of contemporary political conservatism and it hurts me to see you slip into claptrap mode, expressing thoughts and reasoning not your own on politics, economics or climate.